BoolPurist/Rust_Fav_Fold/README.md

 Indented to be used on Windows, Linux and Mac.
 Functionality only confirmed under Linux with the distribution Fedora so far.

+## Features in more detail

+- Can save paths with label.
+- Can copy saved paths into OS clipboard via option flag.
+- Shows with colors which paths exits on file system
+- Can remember files with a certain name.
+- Can rename label for a path
+- Can remove saved paths by providing a label.
+Does not remove the folder of file under the path.
+- Can remove all dangling paths.
+Dangling means that a path does not exit anymore

 ## Installation